Code4Graph/AIDE/README.md

 -AIDE_synthesis_data.py is the main file which calls functions from above python files.

--prepare_fin_data.py demonstrates how to perform data preparation using the "TheFinAI/flare-cfa" model as an example.
+-prepare_fin_data.py demonstrates how to perform data preparation using the "TheFinAI/flare-cfa" model as an example (This part can be customized).

 ## Data Preparation
+An example to prepare data (i.e., seed data, gold data and test data).

+    python prepare_fin_data.py

+## Run the code
+Here is an example to synthesize data using AIDE when finishing data preparation: